-You might consider using pin 1 of PORTT as a "sync" signal: send a pulse on pin 1 at the start of each pulse pattern going out pin 0.
-Trigger the scope with the sync signal and observe the waveform with the other scope channel.
+You must also use pin 1 of PORTT as a "sync" signal: send a pulse on pin 1 at the start of each pulse pattern going out pin 0.
+Trigger the scope with the pin 1 "sync" signal and observe the waveform with the other scope channel.